-This semester course involves a detailed study of the structure and function of the skin, skeleton, and muscles.
+This course involves a detailed study of the structure and function of the skin, skeleton, and muscles.
 Students explore the nervous system, endocrine system and senses in depth.
 Laboratory exercises focusing on selected physiological experiments, dissections, mandatory timed lab practicals and model building are integral parts of this course.
 Mandatory independent study outside of class is required.
+If you have taken Anatomy & Physiology A you may not enroll in this course.